 Arguments in favor of the Pentax 645Z:

-- Better video: Provides higher movie framerates (1080/60i vs 1080/30p).
+- Better video: Provides higher movie framerates (1080/60i versus 1080/30p).

-- Easier framing: Has an optical viewfinder for image framing and settings control.
+- Easier framing: Has an optical viewfinder for image composition and settings control.

 - Longer lasting: Can take more shots (650 versus 400) on a single battery charge.